gcassel/IOPS/inclusive-organizing-patterns-and-systems/io-landing-page/README.md

 ### Developer Portal

-n/a, I don't think, because there's no current intention for IO to directly develop any software
+n/a, IMO, because there's no current intention for IO to directly develop any software

 ## Financial Support (merged into “Get Involved"